korenmiklos/talks/2024-07-12-juliacon/README.md

 ## What commands do economists use?

-# What do users want?
+# Tradeoffs in user interface design

 ##
 ![](assets/standards.png)